renovatebot/renovate/website/docs/configuration-options.md

 ## rebaseLabel

 On GitHub it is possible to add a label to a PR to manually request Renovate to recreate/rebase it.
-By default this label is `rebase` however you can configure it to anything you want by changing this `rebaseLabel` field.
+By default this label is `"rebase"` however you can configure it to anything you want by changing this `rebaseLabel` field.

 ## rebaseStalePrs